hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 most bindings you can see in `?? gui-console-ctx/terminal/press-key` but I'm not sure just replacing it will have any effect

 [17:45:52](#e6D4DdYGz9wSPFjFus98O75-cztqKzqB3eM1dax15X8) <caugmar>:
 I just found it in source, forgot to try to use the console to look for it.
 I'll try and see.
-More oportunities to learn Ì†ΩÌ∏Ä
+More oportunities to learn üòÄ

 ## 12-Apr-2024